fusioncharts/dev_centre_docs/getting-started/php/your-first-chart-using-php.md

 ## Installation

-In this section, we will show you how to install FusionCharts Suite XT and the `FusionCharts PHP` wrapper and all the other dependencies on your system.
+Install FusionCharts and the **PHP** wrapper component using any of the following methods:

 > The **FusionCharts PHP server-side wrapper** requires **PHP 5** or higher.

-To install the FusionCharts Suite, follow the steps below:

 * Include the **FusionCharts PHP wrapper** in your project.